 In addition to life insurance, there are also other types of cover for illness and injury:

-• Serious Illness Cover - covers you against serious illnesses.
+• Serious and critical illness cover - covers you against serious illnesses.
 It gives you a cash lump sum while you recover, but does not payout if you die

 • Income protection insurance - covers you if you fall ill or get injured and can’t work.
 It gives you a monthly payment to help cover your life expenses.